-Applications And Instrumentation
+Applications and Instrumentation

+In 1864 G.G.
+Stokes proposes the use of fluorescence as an analytical tool, in a lecture "On the application of the optical properties to detection and discrimination of organic substances."
 In 1867 F. Goppelsröder introduced the term form "Fluoreszenzanalyse" and performed the first fluorimetric analysis in history: the determination of AI(III) by the fluorescence of its morin chelate.